svc333/overview/quickstart_cloud_admin.md

     * Check out the [architecture diagram](https://www.ibm.com/cloud/garage/architectures/infrastructure){: new_window} ![External link icon](../icons/launch-glyph.svg) for {{site.data.keyword.cloud_notm}} infrastructure.
 2. Use the cost estimator to get an idea of how much your infrastructure might cost:

     a.
 Start by selecting an offering from the catalog.
-Then click **Continue** from the offering details page.
+Then, click **Continue** from the offering details page.

     b.
 Enter the configuration details, select your pricing plan, and click **Add to estimate**.
 3. After you plan out your infrastructure, click **Provision** from the order summary to start building your environment.